 With the CFD, you’re not actually purchasing the digital asset, but you’re still able to trade on it to capitalise on price movements.
-It reduces the need for a digital wallet, but eToro is in the process of developing one to make cryptocurrency trading easier for its users.
-You can learn more about CFD trading capabilities here.
+It reduces the need for a digital wallet, to make cryptocurrency trading easier for its users.

 List of coins offered:

 - Clients are still able to open short (SELL) positions on the platform, however “these will be CFD positions.”

 - They are regulated, which means they have strict security measures in place surrounding identity verification to protect investors.

 - Available in 140 countries across Europe, Asia, Central Africa, the Mideast, America and Latin America.

 - Access to experienced traders and their investment strategies as well as their performance.
 You can interact with them on the eToro forum.

 - Designed for novice investors and experienced traders